-However, toreros (literally “bullfighters”) remain active in the area — people who sell merchandise from a tarp on the ground which converts to a bag that they can carry the merchandise in and carry it away when police show up to clear illegal street vendors.
+However, “toreros” continue to be active in the area – individuals who sell merchandise from a tarp on the ground, which can quickly convert into a bag, allowing them to carry away their goods when the police arrive to clear out illegal street vendors.

-Vendors selling from stalls may be organized into a number of formats:
+Vendors selling from stalls may be organized into several formats:

-Tianguis and mobile markets (mercados sobre ruedas).
-These markets take place in a designated place on certain days of the week, with a fixed schedule and supervised by a city inspector for compliance with weights and measurements.
+Tianguis and mobile markets: These markets operate in designated places on specific days of the week, following a fixed schedule, and are supervised by city inspectors to ensure compliance with weights and measurements.

-These markets are part of the strategy for the supply and distribution of food staples to the city.
+These markets are part of the strategy for the supply and distribution of food staples within the city.

-Concentrations: areas of vendors selling from stalls, not officially organized, specializing in certain types of products, such as imported illegal merchandise or fayuca, especially electronics, in Tepito, or auto parts, tools, clothing, etc.
+Concentrations: These are areas where vendors sell from stalls, but they are not officially organized.
+They often specialize in certain types of products, such as imported illegal merchandise, particularly electronics, auto parts, tools, clothing, etc.

-Although in many cases those selling from stalls are not truly itinerant (ambulante, in spanish) – they are still referred to as ambulantes.
-Concentrations of stalls are also found at metro station entrances, near hospital entrances etc.
+Although in many cases, those selling from stalls are not truly itinerant (“ambulante”), they are still referred to as “ambulantes.”
+Concentrations of stalls can also be found at metro station entrances, near hospital entrances, etc.

-Bazaars (plazas comerciales), where vendors of a certain “theme” (stationery) are housed; originally these were organized to accommodate vendors formerly selling on the street
+Bazaars (“plazas comerciales”): These are places where vendors of a certain “theme” (stationary) are housed.
+Originally, these bazaars were organized to accommodate vendors who used to sell on the street.

 Individual or small groups of stalls on any given city sidewalk.